Best Flashlight Under 30 Dollars For Pocket Carry

 3. If you’re looking to carry a small flashlight as part of your EDC (every day carry), and if the flashlight is not very comfortable or practical to carry, then chances are you won’t carry it.
 Chances are that you will carry this one (I do).

 The Best Features Of This Flashlight

 I find that this flashlight is good for general purpose, given its small size for a pocket carry.

-1. The LED puts out 65 lumens.
-While 65 lumens is not exceedingly bright, I have found the level to be bright enough for many normal applications.
-I have even relied upon this particular flashlight one time for many continuous hours late into the night while unexpectedly tracking a bear on a hunt which began in the early evening while still light.
-While expecting to find the 400+ pound bear not too far into the forest after the shot, it turned out not to be the case – and fortunately I had my Streamlight Stylus Pro in my pocket!
+1. The LED puts out 100 lumens.
+While 100 lumens is not exceedingly bright, I have found the level to be bright enough for normal applications.
+I recall relying on this particular flashlight a few years ago — for many continuous hours late into the night — tracking a 400+ lb blackbear through the forest around my property.
+The hunter made the shot, the bear took off… It was a long night.
+Fortunately I had my Streamlight Stylus Pro in my pocket!

 2. The tactical push button.
 The tail mounted button will operate momentarily or pressed fully for on/off.
 The cap is waterproof, as is the entire flashlight (o-rings at all threaded fittings).